 - Side effects: Hot flashes, leg cramps, the risk of blood clots, stroke, and joint pain.

-Nutrition for Osteoporosis
+Nutritional Corrections for Osteoporosis

 Start with eating calcium-rich foods: